Appointing an arbitrator

 - what the size of the claim is.

-Where consumers are represented by a third party we will expect any referral to us to include a current letter of authority setting out that the third party has been instructed to act on behalf of the customer.
+Where consumers are represented by a third party we will expect any referral to us to additionally include a current and valid letter of authority setting out that the third party has been instructed to act on behalf of the customer, and that the customer is aware of (and has consented to) the possible adverse costs implications of arbitration.
+In circumstances where Ofwat has any doubts or concerns about the letter of authority, Ofwat will require confirmation directly from the consumer before it proceeds to appoint an arbitrator.

 We will then write to both parties requesting that they consider the claim in question and either settle or reach an agreement on the appointment of an arbitrator.
 Where this is not achievable, we will expect both parties to be able to clearly demonstrate that they have exhausted the possibilities of either settlement or agreeing on the appointment of an arbitrator.
 We will typically give parties two weeks to respond to this request.